zigasancin/wordpress-optimization-toolbox/plugins/ewww-image-optimizer/readme.txt

 * Feature requests can be submitted via https://ewww.io/contact-us/ and commented on here: https://trello.com/b/Fp81dWof/ewww-image-optimizer
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 4.2.2 =
+* added: view pages with ExactDN or the entire plugin disabled via GET paramaters: ewwwio_disable and exactdn_disable
+* changed: moved to v2 quota endpoint for API
+* changed: S3 uploads no longer deferred until after optimization by default, define EWWW_IMAGE_OPTIMIZER_DEFER_S3 as true to override
+* changed: image editor extensions can be disabled separately from media library optimization via EWWW_IMAGE_OPTIMIZER_DISABLE_EDITOR
+* changed: use exactdn url instead of standard API url for verification simulation and fallback
+* fixed: async test outputs unescaped html on settings page when debugging enabled
+* fixed: debugging uses extra memory when dumping output to file
+* fixed: json_encode dies silently when passing non-utf8 data, results in AJAX/bulk errors
+* fixed: disabled auto-optimization bypassed for resizes when max dimensions are set
+* fixed: NextGEN support disabled for version 3
+* fixed: progressbar color does not match admin theme for NextGEN/Nextcellent
+* fixed: optimization details overlay styling missing for NextGEN with some locales
+* fixed: FlAGallery batch optimization from Manage Galleries/Images broken
+* fixed: undefined variable notices for resize detection and forced re-optimization
+* updated: PEL library for maintaining metadata during JPG auto-rotation

 = 4.2.1 =
 * fixed: EXACTDN_LOCAL_DOMAIN does not work with auto-verification